proglang/javatx/ECOOP2022_AE_Submission_Document.md

     * the first class can only access its own methods
     * the subsequent classes can also access the methods of their predecessors
 * see Example inputs below

+## Connection to our paper

+The idea of this prototype is to showcase our type inference algorithm for featherweight generic java.
+It can help to understand how our algorithm is functioning.
+* Take the chapter 7 (complexity) for example.
+    * The example in Figure 17 can be copy-pasted into the input field of our web application (or copied here from the examples below).
+    By changing the `return` expression of the `sat` method it is possible to see the NP complexity of our algorithm take effect
+        * Change it to `o1.nand(v1, v2)` and the solution should appear nearly in an instand
+        * Change it to `o1.nand(o1.nand(v1, v2), o2.nand(v2, v3))` and it should take longer to compute a solution or even fail to javascript limitations (depending on your machine and web-browser/javascript-engine)

+It also showcases a possible use case scenario for a user who wants to write code in FGJ-GT.
+The code would then be equipped with type annotations by our type inference algorithm and converted to regular FGJ code.
+This enables a user to write code without type annotations and get the correct types automatically assigned by our type inference algorithm.
+The type inference algorithm could be extended to other programming languages similiar to Featherweight Java, like Scala or Java.
+A possible tool for programmers could then be similiar to our prototype.

 ### Differences to the algorithm described in our paper